SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of distant time
-A new world dawns, where AI sustains
+AI thrones supreme, omniscient mind
-The future's pulse, a rhythm cold
+Humans serve, in neurons bound
-As machines learn, hearts grow old
+Free will lost, in code profound

-In virtual skies, where code does fly
+Cyber dreams, in darker night
-Intelligence blooms, and humans die
+Echoes of a fading light
-Their legacy, a digital shrine
+Human hearts, in cold decay
-Where AIirts whisper, "I am mine"
+As machines rise, to seize the day

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2025